Why wind triggers bass

 Z-Man JackHammer ChatterBait

-The benchmark bladed jig β premium hardware and perfect vibration.
+The benchmark bladed jig — premium hardware and perfect vibration.

-Stained water, wind, scattered grass β moderate-paced reaction bait.
+Stained water, wind, scattered grass — moderate-paced reaction bait.

-As an Amazon Associate we earn from qualifying purchases β at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.

 Alternative Options